spack/spack-tutorial/tutorial_developer_workflows.rst

 a single set of changes affects multiple builds i.e. ``+cuda`` vs ``~cuda``, ``%gcc`` vs ``%clang``, ``build_type=Release`` vs ``build_type=Debug``, etc.

-As long as the develop spec is generic enough to cover the variations developers can achieve builds of both cases from a single ``spack install``.
+As long as the develop spec is generic enough to cover the spec variations, developers can achieve builds of both cases from a single ``spack install``.

 .. literalinclude:: outputs/dev/combinatorics.out